3d-partons/partons/doc/markdown/partons_external_program.md

 # PARTONS_example {#partons-example}

-For this tutorial, it is useful to have the example project `partons-example` already set up.
+For this tutorial, it is useful to have the example project [`partons-example`](https://drf-gitlab.cea.fr/partons/core/partons-example) already set up.
 It will serve as illustration, and you can base your own program on it for a start.

 If you are using our Virtual Machine, the project is already set up in the IDE Eclipse.
-To set it up in your own machine, you can follow the tutorial [here](@ref eclipse).
+To set it up in your own machine, you can follow the Eclipse tutorial [here](@ref eclipse).
 It is also useful to read the tutorial on how to build and install PARTONS before, either for [Linux](@ref linux) or [Mac](@ref mac).

 This executable program serves as an out of the box tool to run XML scenarios (see the next section).
 It also features several C++ examples in the file `examples.cpp`.